hypeventures/woocommerce-memcached-full-page-cache/README.md

 3. Activate the plugin in WordPress
 4. Check the settings in `WooCommerce` => `Full Page Cache` menu in your Wordpress admin backend.
 5. __(!)
 Save the settings (!)__ to generate `/wp-content/advanced-cache.php` and activate caching.

+As a side note: [How to install Memcached](https://www.techrepublic.com/article/how-to-install-and-enable-memcached-on-ubuntu-and-centos/)

 ## Settings
 __Settings link:__ yourdomain.xyz/wp-admin/admin.php?page=wc-mfpc-settings